haoyuchou/React-Coding-Challenge/README.md

 bun dev
 ```

 Based on the information provide in the terminal, Open the local port with your browser to see the result.
+If [http://localhost:3000](http://localhost:3000) is taken, it is likely to use [http://localhost:3001](http://localhost:3001) instead.

 ## How to extend with new data Source?